-Some of them have the body but are yet to be colored, some have the body but are yet to get head part, some are colored and waiting to be clothed, some are getting the jewelry sculpted into their bodies.
+Some of them have the body but are yet to be colored, some have the body but are yet to get the head part, some are colored and waiting to be clothed, and some are getting the jewelry sculpted into their bodies.
 There are roaring lions and other animals like rats to accompany the main idols.
 You get a feeling of a whole population being created by these artisans.

 Come to think of it the idols have a yearly cycle of creation and destruction.
 Every year they are again and again created from and merged into the same clay.
 With the exports of these idols on the rise to cater to the Bengalis living across the world, you can say that it is Bengal’s clay that is being spread across the world.
 I was told that you have to order the idols well in advance.
 There are very few of them available off the shelf.

-Traditionally, the artisans were invited by the rich families and the idols were custom made at their homes rather than purchasing it.
-It is said that a spiritual practice like meditation and other rituals were done before the third eye of the Goddess was painted, which marks the completion of the idol that is now a symbol of the Shakti or the Power of the Goddess.
+Traditionally, the artisans were invited by rich families and the idols were custom made at their homes rather than purchasing them.
+It is said that spiritual practices like meditation and other rituals were done before the third eye of the Goddess was painted, which marks the completion of the idol that is now a symbol of the Shakti or the Power of the Goddess.

 While in that area, I was touched by the simplicity of the place.
 Everyone was busy working on his idols.
 Everyone gladly allowed us to take pictures of the idols that were actually in various stages of work in progress.
 There was no expectation of any kind in return.
 All the questions we asked were answered with amazing simplicity and somehow we felt welcome.

-Paradoxically, I would hate to see this place is crowded with tourists.
+Paradoxically, I would hate to see this place crowded with tourists.
 But at the same time, I would like people to see a local art form.
 And the work behind the famous Durga Pujas.

-Recommend you to read following travel blog posts on Places to visit.
+Recommend you to read the following travel blog posts on Places to visit.